nikerla/vc-content/pages/blogs/news/2015-12-22-virtocommerce-2-6-release-notes.md

 * sorting (even by multiple columns)
 * pagination (on client or server side)

-Furthermore, all your customizations are automatically and seamlessly saved in the browser (using <a href="https://en.wikipedia.org/wiki/Web_storage">Web Storage</a>).
+Furthermore, all your customizations are automatically and seamlessly saved in the browser (using <a href="https://en.wikipedia.org/wiki/Web_storage" rel="nofollow">Web Storage</a>).

 ![](assets/images/blog/2-6_1uigrid.png)